Achievable logoAchievable logo

 Forwarding of mail

-Jurisdiction is approached differently when an offer is made in the mail, but is forwarded to another state.
-Let’s assume an agent is registered in Alabama and sends an offer of securities to their client living in Oregon.
-If the client were to receive the mail in their home state, the state administrators in both Alabama and Oregon would have jurisdiction over the offer.
+Jurisdiction works differently when an offer is mailed but then forwarded to another state.
+Suppose an agent is registered in Alabama and sends an offer of securities to a client who lives in Oregon.
+If the client receives the mail in Oregon, the state administrators in both Alabama and Oregon would have jurisdiction over the offer.

-But, what if the client was staying in Idaho temporarily and had their mail forwarded from Oregon?
-In this scenario, the administrator in Oregon wouldn’t have jurisdiction.
-After all, nothing really happened in Oregon; the mail was simply forwarded!
+But what if the client is temporarily staying in Idaho and has their mail forwarded from Oregon?
+In that scenario, the administrator in Oregon wouldn’t have jurisdiction.
+Nothing actually occurred in Oregon; the mail was simply forwarded.

-Even if the mail is opened in Idaho, their state administrator wouldn’t have jurisdiction either.
-This prevents something known as entrapment.
-What if the agent in Alabama really didn’t want to deal with the administrator in Idaho?
-It would be unfair to be subject to their jurisdiction when they didn’t know the offer would be forwarded there.
+Even if the mail is opened in Idaho, Idaho’s administrator wouldn’t have jurisdiction either.
+This prevents entrapment.
+It would be unfair to subject the agent in Alabama to Idaho’s jurisdiction when the agent didn’t know the offer would be forwarded there.

 So, what’s the bottom line?
-When mail is forwarded, only the state where the offer originated (Alabama in our example) has jurisdiction.
+When mail is forwarded, only the state where the offer originated (Alabama in this example) has jurisdiction.

-If jurisdiction exists, the administrator has the power to investigate any registered person or issuer.
-Investigations may result in some form of punishment, like a suspension or revocation.
-Or, nothing may occur.
-It all depends on what the state administrator finds during the investigation.
+If jurisdiction exists, the administrator can investigate any registered person or issuer.
+An investigation may lead to punishment, such as a suspension or revocation, or it may lead to no action.
+It depends on what the administrator finds.

 The administrator may require or permit a person to testify, file a statement, or produce a record, under oath or otherwise as the administrator determines, as to all the facts and circumstances concerning a matter to be investigated or about which an action or proceeding is to be commenced.

 The administrator has subpoena power and can require a person to provide information on a given subject.
-However, they may not violate a person’s 5th amendment right against self-incrimination.
-Known as the immunity procedure, the administrator cannot force a person to testify if their testimony may result in criminal procedures against them.
+However, the administrator may not violate a person’s 5th amendment right against self-incrimination.
+Under the immunity procedure, the administrator can’t force a person to testify if that testimony could result in criminal proceedings against them.

 Definitions